jwspencer19/docker-flask-rest-nginx-uwsgi/readme.md

 ##### Overview
     These are steps to run three Docker containers:
-    - Python Flask REST using uWSGI
+    - python Flask REST app using uWSGI
     - nginx
-    - postgres.
+    - postgres

     docker-compose will be used to launch the three Docker containers